 How to conduct a thorough ERP audit

-The Oxford Dictionary defines an audit as an official investigation of an organization’s accounts, typically by an independent body.
-An ERP audit is an investigation into aspects of that organization’s ERP systems with an opinion as to the adequacy of the ERP.
-An ERP audit expresses an opinion whether the records and processes are adequate.
+those assumptionsThe Oxford Dictionary defines an audit as an official investigation of an organization’s accounts, typically by an independent body.
+An ERP audit is an investigation into aspects of an organization’s ERP systems, resulting in an opinion on their adequacy and controls.
+It expresses an opinion on whether the records and processes in the ERP system meet your business needs and compliance requirements.

 Compliance audit

 Compliance audits can also be external, such as a medical device business following GMP or good manufacturing practices.
-Another business with connections to Europe should follow GDPR or general data protection requirements.
+Another business with connections to Europe should follow GDPR requirements.
 Your business data is kept within your ERP.
 What data is subject to GDPR?
 Your audit might first identify all data within your ERP that is subject to GDPR.
 Your audit then evaluates whether the protection of that data is adequate.

 Process audit